open-source-labs/Chronos/README.md

 #

 ## What's New?
-- Metric query tool so you can filter out specific metrics — now you only have to see what you want on the dashboard.
+- Metric query tool so you can filter out specific metrics — now you only have to see what you want on the dashboard and reduce database bloat, keeping your database from being overwhelmed with data points that you don't actually need.
 - Kubernetes metrics monitoring via Prometheus.
 - Additional metrics added, bringing Chronos up from only 12 to 100+ metrics that are currently available
 - Option to filter by category and individual metric, and flip between services and categories with ease